Our Office’s Safety Precautions

 - Have tested positive for COVID with in the past 14 days

 We will discuss your health status, the dental treatment you require, and whether or not visiting our office will be safe for you, our other patients, and our staff.

 When you visit our office, we ask that you arrive on time for your appointment, rather than too early.
 This will minimize the amount of time you spend in our waiting room or reception area.
 We are currently following the mask guidelines for COVID-19 "community transmission levels"in our reception area.
-Masks are recommended but NOT REQUIRED, unless Columbia County goes back to HIGH Transmission Level.
+Masks are NOT REQUIRED, unless Columbia County goes back to HIGH Transmission Level.

 How can you prevent contracting or spreading COVID-19?